 *A Cypress College ADT

-must be filled out and turned in to the Admissions and Records office (Student Center building, 1st floor) by the deadline above.
-Students will hear back on the status of their ADT degree verification by October 15, 2015 for Fall 2015 and by March 15, 2016 for Spring 2016
+must be filled out and turned in to the Admissions and Records office (Student Center building, 1st floor) by the February deadline above.
+Students should hear back from Cypress College on the status of their ADT degree verification by October 15, 2015 for Fall 2015 and by March 15, 2016 for Spring 2016

-and will be responsible for sending a copy of the verification to the individual CSU campuses by their respective deadlines.
+.
+Students will be responsible for insuring the verification is received by the individual CSU campuses by their respective deadlines.